Are all solar panels made in China?

 Since then, many initially leading panel manufacturers globally, including Conergy, SolarWorld and Bosch from Germany, Solaria from the USA, LG from South Korea, Sharp, and Kyocera of Japan – could not compete with the Chinese expansion and low prices.
 As a result, they were pushed to lower volumes or even bankruptcy.

 Several countries, such as the US, Germany, and other European Union nations, imposed tariffs and restrictions on importing Chinese solar panels.
-This action stemmed from the perceived manipulation of the market by selling products below cost, a practice referred to as dumping.
+This happened because some companies were selling products for less than they cost to make, which is called dumping.

 This has seen some European and US manufacturers continue operating in a protected market.
-Several large Chinese solar manufacturers worked to circumvent these market restrictions and expanded their manufacturing with factories in other South East Asian countries to avoid the restrictions.
+Many large Chinese solar companies have found ways to bypass market restrictions.
+They do this by constructing factories in other South East Asian countries.
+This allows them to avoid the restrictions and continue operating.

 Becoming a leader

-The world needs more renewables, and China has banked big on solar.
+The world needs more renewables, and China has heavily invested in solar.
 This gamble has pushed panel, inverter, and racking prices down for over a decade and made solar accessible for the masses.
 Therefore, while China, on the one hand, is still building more coal-fired power stations than many other countries, it has, on the other, been a significant driver of the de-carbonisation efforts for the rest of the world.

-Nevertheless, there have been some concerns with the supply of panels from China.
+Nevertheless, there have been some concerns with the supply of solar panels from China.

 Quality of the product